Databracket/bastio-agent/doc/source/index.rst

 Bastio Agent
 ============

-Bastio is an operating system user account provisioning tool.
-It helps people with a lot of servers and users create and delete system user accounts.
+Bastio is an operating system user account provisioning tool to help people with a lot of servers and users create and delete system user accounts.
 With Bastio, you no longer need to keep track of your team's access to servers.
 For example, once a team member leaves, you can disable her access to all your server